go-delve/delve/Documentation/cli/README.md

 	goroutines -w (userloc|curloc|goloc|startloc) expr
 	goroutines -without (userloc|curloc|goloc|startloc) expr
 	goroutines -wo (userloc|curloc|goloc|startloc) expr

+	Where:
+	userloc: filter by the location of the topmost stackframe in user code
+	curloc: filter by the location of the topmost stackframe (including frames inside private runtime functions)
+	goloc: filter by the location of the go instruction that created the goroutine
+	startloc: filter by the location of the start function

 To only display goroutines that have (or do not have) the specified label key and value, use:

 	goroutines -with label key=value
 	goroutines -without label key=value